Achronus/zentra/README.md

-## THIS TOOL IS A WORK IN PROGRESS, PLEASE WAIT UNTIL A VERSION RELEASE.

-_Last updated 28/05/2024_
+_Last updated 30/06/2024_

+# Zentra

 ![Logo](/docs/assets/imgs/zentra-logo.jpg)

 An open-source Python tool that uses [Pydantic](https://docs.pydantic.dev/latest/) models to create [React](https://react.dev/) components.
 The perfect tool for accelerating [NextJS](https://nextjs.org/) frontends with a Python-based backend, such as [FastAPI](https://fastapi.tiangolo.com/).

 It comes packed with API documentation for building your Python models, and a CLI interface that dynamically creates the frontend files based on the models you've created.

+_Note: Zentra is still in development.
+We plan to release a simple version soon with minimal components._

 ## How It Works

 Zentra aims to be a flexible tool that covers a variety of component libraries, while centering around the [NextJS App Router](https://nextjs.org/docs) framework.

-_Note: Some of these items may change during development._

 ### Structural Elements

 It focuses on three structural components: `Pages`, `Blocks`, and `Components`.
 A page can have multiple blocks, and each block can have multiple components.

 When using Zentra, you'll use all three to create the frontend.
-We'll discuss these in more detail in the future.
+We'll discuss these in more detail in our documentation.

-### Components
+### Component Roadmap

 Core component libraries and custom models in development: